DevVlady/VDimitrov_ReadMe_Generator/README.md

 Steps on how to properly use the professional readME generator application are provided below.

+* START application by running the following command "node index.js" in your terminal.
+* THEN answer all the following questions listed in your terminal.
+* WHEN last question is answered then the readME file will be generated.
+* USE template and paste in your file.

 ## Contributing

 This project/repo has been contributed by Vladimir Dimitrov.
 Anyone can contribute to this project/repo by either reaching out to the owner or using the fork method through GitHub